-STRATEGY What do we do to meet the strategy?
-Where is this found?
-By WHOM Recruitment 3.1 Recruit and select employees and volunteers/placements that work with students in our school are appropriately qualified and suitable for working with children and young people Rigorous recruitment and selection processes to screen potential staff including that all new employees are asked a child protection scenario at point of interview, professional boundaries and if any previous history that may exclude them from working with young people Qualifications are checked at point of recruitment Child safe declaration completed and signed by the successful applicants Consistent record keeping of all staff training and qualifications is maintained SLS TASS HR Principal, Regional Support Team Support Team and HOC 3.2 Our school complies with EREAFS policies and procedures in relation to recruitment, selection, training and managing of employees, other personnel, and volunteers/placements All potential staff members are read information around the nature of work at interview Child safeguarding declaration completed at application and specific questions asked at interview All staff undertake mandatory induction and Child Safeguarding training We manage staff in line with EREA of Conduct and Child Safeguarding requirements EREA Code of Conduct available for staff in the staff room Safeguarding Polices, Procures and Guidelines QLD EREAFS V1.2 5/10/2023 available for staff in the staff room.
-SLS TASS HR Policy Connect Principal, HOC and Selection Panel
+STRATEGY · · · · · · · · · · · · · · · · · · · Where found? is this By WHOM Recruitment 3.1 Recruit and select employees and volunteers/placements that work with students in our school are appropriately qualified and suitable for working with children and young people staff including that all new employees are asked a child protection scenario at point of interview, professional boundaries and if any TASS HR Principal, Regional Support Team and HOC 3.2 Our school complies with EREA policies and procedures in relation to recruitment, selection, training and managing of employees, other personnel, and volunteers/placements nature of work at interview.
+SLS TASS HR Policy Co onnect Principal, HOC and Selection Panel

-3.3 In advertising new positions in our school we comply with the EREAFS requirements.
-Every advertised position has a statement about our commitment to the safety and wellbeing of our young people (including in the position description) All advertised positions have a statement that all applications will be subjected to screening procedures as detailed in the Commission of Children and Young People and Children's Guardian Act 2020 School Website Scout Position Descriptions Principal, Principal's EA ----- -- --- --- ------------------------------
+3.3 In advertising new positions in our school, we comply with the EREA requirements. commitment to the safety and wellbeing of our young people Principal, Principal's EA ----- --- -- -- -- ------------------------------ --